-In the last 15-20 years, we have seen that businesses have taken advantage of technology or technological innovations to differentiate.
+In the last 15-20 years, we have seen that businesses have taken advantage of technology or technological innovations.
+These strategies were deployed to differentiate their business from the competition in the market.
 But these days, technology is available far & wide to anyone in the world at the same time.
-Therefore, the advantages of having one advanced technology over the other are reducing very fast.
-Technological changes and innovations keep on happening at a very rapid pace thereby replacing old technologies.
-So, the effect of technological innovations on the businesses is not really permanent.
+Plus, technology is developing faster than anyone could have imagined.
+As a result, the current technology a company invests in becomes outdated soon after.

 Now if you have already done this or if you already have a team of experienced UX designers, congratulations!
 You have taken the right step, but if you have not done so, you need to know it’s benefits.
-For the benefits of design, read “Benefits and ROI of UX Design”
+For the benefits of good design, and a deeper understanding of the matter – read through “Benefits and ROI of UX Design”